-Summarizing, at this time we are considering the $Ar - CO_2$ and $Ar - CO_2 - iC_4H{10}(2\%)$ mixtures with $CO_2$ fraction about 70% as very promising variants, which provide both a very low Lorentz angle and good speed, but require more tests, and the $Ar - CO_2(10\%)$ mixture as a reliable and well-tested backup solution.
+Summarizing, at this time we are considering the $Ar - CO_2$ and $Ar - CO_2 - iC_4H{10}(2\%)$ mixtures with CO_2 fraction about 70% as very promising variants, which provide both a very low Lorentz angle and good speed, but require more tests, and the $Ar - CO_2(10\%)$ mixture as a reliable and well-tested backup solution.

-11 Water cooling
+3857 11 Water cooling

-To estimate the total consumption of the reading electronics we used real data of the typical consumption for MMFE-8 cards.
-These cards are used by the ATLAS Collaboration to read signals of Micromegas New Small Wheels cameras.
-Each card contains 8 64-channel VMM-3A chips, specialized ASICs for implementation of trigger logic and data exchange and local voltage converters.
-Typical power consumption of such a card was 30 W. Assuming that the power consumption is proportional to the number of VMM chips and assuming a safety-factor of 1.5, we expect that the maximum consumption of one 128-channel card will not exceed 12 W. The total heat dissipation of the CMT read-out electronics in this case will be about 1.5 kW, and it depends on the hit rate of the cameras.
-The drift characteristics and gain of the gas detectors are strongly affected by temperature, so the cooling system must ensure a stable temperature of the FE cards.
-Water cooling is the easiest and most reliable way to meet these requirements.

-It is proposed that the individual cooling plates be rigidly attached to a supporting carbon fiber structure.
-The FE boards will be attached to the plates with screws.
-In this way the cooling plates will simultaneously act as mounting pads for the readout boards.
-Thermal contact between the heat-generating elements and the cooling plate will be provided by thermal pads.
-The proposed design of the radiator is shown in Fig. 12.12 (a).
-It consists of an aluminum plate with a U-shaped groove in which a $4\times2.5$ mm metal tube is soldered in.
-Schematic illustration of one layer of the support structure with radiators is shown in Fig. 12.12 (b).
-Radiators in one layer are connected in series.
-Connections are made by copper or polyurethane tubes $4\times2.5$ mm.
-"Branches" of radiators connected in series are connected to a larger opening manifold.
-Calculations show that at pressure in cooling system 1 bar, total length of pipes less than 2 m and heat dissipation 120 W the temperature difference of water between input and output will not exceed 2.5 degrees.
+To estimate the total power consumption of the reading electronics, we used real data of the typical 3858 consumption for MMFE-8 cards.
+These cards are used by the ATLAS Collaboration to read signals of 3859 Micromegas New Small Wheels cameras.
+Each card contains 8 64-channel VMM-3A chips, specialized 3860 ASICs for implementation of trigger logic and data exchange, and local voltage converters.
+Typical 3861 power consumption of such a card was 30 W. Assuming that the power consumption is proportional to 3862 the number of VMM chips and assuming a safety factor of 1.5, we expect that the maximum consumption 3863 of one 128-channel card will not exceed 12 W. The total heat dissipation of the MCT readout electronics 3864 in this case will be about 1.5 kW, and it depends on the hit rate of the cameras.
+The drift characteristics 3865 and gain of the gas detectors are strongly affected by temperature, so the cooling system must ensure 3866 a stable temperature of the FE cards.
+Water cooling is the easiest and most reliable way to meet these 3867 requirements.
+3868 taneously act as mounting pads for the readout boards.
+Thermal contact between the heat-generating 3871 elements and the cooling plate will be provided by thermal pads.
+The proposed design of the radiator is 3872 shown in Fig. 12.12 (a).
+It consists of an aluminum plate with a U-shaped groove, in which a 4×2.5 mm 3873 metal tube is soldered in.
+Schematic illustration of one layer of the support structure with radiators is 3874 shown in Fig. 12.12 (b).
+Radiators in one layer are connected in series by copper or polyurethane tubes 3875 4×2.5 mm.
+"Branches" of the radiators are connected to a larger opening manifold.
+Calculations show 3876 that at pressure in the cooling system 1 bar, total length of pipes less than 2 m, and heat dissipation 120 3877 W, the temperature difference of water between input and output will not exceed 2.5 degrees.
+3878